WandoChocolates/calculator/README.md

 https://calculator-good.herokuapp.com/

-A simple calculator app using Reactjs.
+# A simple calculator app using Reactjs

-# A calculator app
 A standard calculator: numbers, +, -, *, /, and the result

 # react-5jpttm